(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 – cyberaxis.wordpress.com)

 Dad made stage lights out of empty peach cans.
 He hung the cans on a pole, put colored gels inside them, and rigged the whole thing up to a bunch of light switches.
 Mom would sit there and run the lights.
 (Dreaming of Her, Texas Monthly, April 2010)

 Sub-textural moral of the story?
 Anyone who wants to judge Abraham Quintanilla should have the decency or the moral cajones to at least walk a mile in his shoes.
-He is who he is and given his life, his struggles and his achievements, he certainly deserves to walk his own back-roads (of the mind) without anyone deigning to shine a light onto his paths.
+He is who he is and given his life, his struggles and his achievements, he certainly deserves to walk his own back-roads (of the mind) without anyone intruding upon that space or deigning to shine a light onto his paths.

 Please Note: This article is a work-in-progress.
 I have not added much to this site lately because the next stage of this endeavor has been very hard for reasons I will probably go into later.
 It’s almost as if there is a part of me that is avoiding all of this, yet I keep circling and coming back to this place; this space which is as much an ethereal garden as a patch of ground soaked with blood.